 Additional financial assistance may be available from area career majors such as Workforce Investment Act (WIA), DRS Vocational Rehabilitation (Voc-Rehab), and Private Vocational-Rehabilitation.
 Students should contact these organizations for more information and how to apply for their benefits.

-Notice Of Federal Student Financial Aid Penalties For Drug Law Violations eligibility for any Title IV, HEA, grant, loan, or work-study assistance."
+Notice Of Federal Student Financial Aid Penalties For Drug Law Violations

 Federal Regulation 34 CFR 668.40 requires EOC Tech to provide all students with the following notice regarding Student Financial Aid Penalties for Drug Law Violations: